Choosing the Perfect Forklift Type for Your Operations

 Different Forklifts for Different Weights

-Electric Forklifts (Class I) are great for indoor tasks and typically handle loads from around 1,360 kg up to 6,800 kg.
+Electric Forklifts (Class I) are great for indoor tasks.
+They typically handle loads from 3,000 to 15,000 lbs.

 Overloading is Dangerous

-Push a forklift past its limit, and you risk tipping, breaking the mast, or burning out the motor.
+Overloading can cause tip-overs, mast damage, or motor burnout.
 Stability and safety depend on using the right machine for the job.

 Figure Out What You Need